Back to Blog

 Airport Security and Travel

 TSA/Changi security allows massage guns in carry-on, but they often get flagged for additional screening because they look suspicious on X-ray.
 Pack them in an easily accessible part of your bag.
-I travel frequently for work and the AERLANG Mini has never caused issues — the full-sized ones sometimes get a closer look.
+I travel frequently for work and the Renpho Portable Massage Gun has never caused issues — the full-sized ones sometimes get a closer look.
 Always charge before travel; dead batteries raise more questions.

 FREQUENTLY ASKED QUESTIONS